 - To be prepared to perform practical work in the field of international relations and diplomacy using gained theoretical background

-- The ability to independently identify and analyse the main challenges in the practical sphere of international relations and diplomacy.
+- The ability to independently identify and analyze the main challenges in the practical sphere of international relations and diplomacy.

-- To be able to evaluate fast-changing social practices and to flexibly apply it in the Lithuanian and international labour market.
+- To be able to evaluate fast-changing social practices and to flexibly apply it in the Lithuanian and international labor market.

-The ability to learn independently, and apply this ability in following and evaluating relavent international events.
+The ability to learn independently, and apply this ability in following and evaluating relevant international events.

 To obtain familiarity with the high culture of professional thinking.

-Graduates will have the possibility to work in various state, non-governmental and private institutions, Lithuanian government institutions (e.g. Ministry of Foreign Affairs), diplomatic missions (embassies, business, tourism), EU institutions, and educational institutions, (e.g. Institutions of higher education, Institutes of Scientific Research).
+Graduates will have the possibility to work in a various state, non-governmental and private institutions, Lithuanian government institutions (e.g., Ministry of Foreign Affairs), diplomatic missions (embassies, business, tourism), EU institutions, and educational institutions, (e.g., Institutions of higher education, Institutes of Scientific Research).

 Graduates are also offered the possibility to continue their studies in a post-graduate programme in the field of Social Sciences.